-Verse 18: "For if the inheritance is by law..."
+Verse 18: "For if the inheritance is by law..."-through law.
 Let's look at it this way: We can look at covenantal law and we can look at testamental law.
 What if you made out a will-testamental law-and you had ten children.
 You said, 'I'm going to give ten percent of everything I have to each one of my children.'
 What if there was a law of the land that said that the state must first take fifty percent of that?
 That law will make your will of no effect.
 At a minimum, it will cut it in half.
 That's what we're talking about here.

-Verse 18: "For if the inheritance is by law, it is no longer by promise...."
+Verse 18: "For if the inheritance is by law, it is no longer by promise..."
 God promised eternal life.
 It starts out with the promise of eternal life to begin with (Gen. 15).
 That's primary to everything else coming down.

-"...But God graciously granted it to Abraham by promise.... [since God did this] ...Why then the law?
-It was placed alongside the promises... [the promises given to Abraham-you can't add to; you can't take away, but you can place it alongside.] ...for the purpose of defining transgressions, until the Seed would come to Whom the promise was made... [the promise was made to Christ] ...having been... [the law] ...ordained through angels in the hand of a mediator" (vs 18-19).
+"...But God granted it to Abraham by promise....
+[Since God did this, what's the next question?]: ...Why then the Law?
+It was placed alongside the promises..." (vs 18-19).
+The promises given to Abraham-you can't add to; you can't take away, but you can place it alongside.

+"...for the purpose of defining transgressions, until the Seed should come to whom the promise was made... [the promise was made to Christ] ...having been... [the law] ...ordained through angels in the hand of a mediator" (v 19).